codeandcraftinc/piggyback.js/README.md

 ```

 Now any duplicate request that happens in quick succession of the original
-will piggyback on the original's result, the API call and caching only happens
+will "piggyback" (excuse me) on the original's result, the API call and
-once.
+caching only happens once.